ps2gg/ps2gg/README.md

 # ps2.gg

-A monorepo of microservices used to serve ps2.gg
+Ps2.gg creates a ranked mode for Planetside.
+With 1v1-elo-based skill brackets, seasonal leaderboards and an in-game overlay to see how you perform in real-time.
+This monorepo includes all microservices used to serve the website and overlay.

 <br>